ncomputers/zi100/docs/architecture.md

 # Architecture Overview

 ## System Goals and Components
-The Crowd Management System provides real-time person counting, PPE detection, and visitor management.
+The Crowd Management System provides real-time person counting and PPE detection.
 It is built around several major components:

 - **Web Server** – FastAPI application that serves the dashboard and REST APIs.
-- **Workers** – Background tasks such as `PersonTracker`, `PPEWorker`, and `VisitorWorker` that process camera streams and handle business logic.
+- **Workers** – Background tasks such as `PersonTracker` and `PPEWorker` that process camera streams and handle business logic.
 - **Redis** – Central datastore and message broker used for events, metrics, and queues.
 - **Models** – YOLO models for person and PPE detection loaded through the model registry.